 • Need special education to access the general education curriculum

 “Access” is an important term in school.
-Making the curriculum accessible to students with disabilities is a lot like making buildings accessible to people in wheelchairs.
-If there’s a barrier to your child’s learning, such as difficulty reading, the school needs to develop the equivalent of a wheelchair ramp to help your child access the reading material.
+Making the curriculum accessible to students with disabilities is like making buildings accessible to people in wheelchairs.
+If your child has difficulty reading, the school needs to develop the equivalent of a wheelchair ramp to help your child access the reading material.

-School districts have a process in place to determine which students are eligible for special education.
-This process involves a comprehensive evaluation that looks at the way your child thinks.
+School districts have a process to determine which students are eligible for special education.
+This process involves a comprehensive evaluation examining how your child thinks.
 It also looks at other aspects of his development.
-You or your child’s school can request an evaluation.
-If the district agrees to evaluate your child, the testing will be conducted at no cost to you.
+You or your child’s school can request an assessment.
+The testing will be free if the district agrees to evaluate your child.

 What are disabilities covered by special education?